agnesedaniele/DNAandGrids/README.md

 <br>
 The programs are written in <a href="http://www.sagemath.org/">SAGE</a>. <br>

-For each grid number GN we created GN-3 (hooked) adjacency tables.
-Each of these tables accounts for passages happening at juxtapositions where the length of the maximum segment of the rectangle is <= l, where 0< l < GN - 4.
-The probability that a configuration representing a specific knot type is transformed into an unknotted one by an interleaving commutation increases as we consider hooked juxtapositions with shorter edges.<br>
+For each GN we sampled 16000 grids; note that for computational reasons, for higher GN we performed 16 iterations of the process, each time sampling 1000 configuration; for smaller GN we iterated the process twice, sampling 8000 configurations each time.<br>

-Note that for computational reasons, for higher GN we performed 16 iterations of the process, each time sampling 1000 configuration; for smaller GN we iterated the process twice, sampling 8000 configurations each time.<br>
+For each grid number, and for each iteration, we created GN-2 adjacency tables.
+The first matrix accounts for unbiased strand passages.
+The following ones account for passages happening at hooked juxtapositions.
+Each of these GN-3 tables accounts for passages happening at juxtapositions where the length of the maximum segment of the rectangle is <= k, where 0< k < GN - 4.<br>

 For contact information, please see <a href="https://www.maths.ox.ac.uk/people/agnese.barbensi">here</a>.